Toronto my home

-With close to 3 million residents, Toronto took the top spot at the most multicultural city in the world.
-With half of the population being born outside Canada, the people here speak over 140 different languages and represent over 200+ ethnic groups.
+With close to 3 million residents, Toronto took the top spot at the most multicultural city in the world according to BBC Radio.
+With half of the population born outside Canada, Torontonians speak over 140 different languages and represent over 200+ ethnic groups.
 Pretty cool, eh?

 This year, Toronto found a new craze that took over the Instagram accounts of many – black ice cream made with activated charcoal.